The Khlong Toey Slum

 Foundation of the school

-Established in October 2012 by a pair of lifelong musicians – Geraldine “Gigi” Nemrod, a French resident of Bangkok, and Siriporn “Amm” Pomwong, a Thai native – KTMP is a non-profit organization born out of a passion to create positive social change through music.
+Established in October 2012 by lifelong musicians, KTMP is a non-profit organization born out of a passion to create positive social change through music.

-Inspired by the Playing for Change (PFC) movement and related Playing For Change Foundation (PFCF), Gigi and Amm began by arranging music lessons for underprivileged kids in Khlong Toey.
+Inspired by the Playing for Change (PFC) movement and related Playing For Change Foundation (PFCF), KTMP began by arranging music lessons for underprivileged kids in Khlong Toey.
 Soon after, PFCF offered its support, and in June 2013, KTMP became the 9th music program to be officially endorsed by Playing For Change Foundation.
-Today KTMP relies on financial support from PFCF as well as private donations.

-The organization continually evolves to provide music education and musical instruments to as many underprivileged kids as possible.
+The organization continually evolves to provide music and arts education to as many underprivileged kids as possible.